 Moreover, implied volatility can help you find the right options contract among all of the available choices.
 One way to determine if an options contract is attractively priced is by evaluating implied volatility relative to past ranges.

+Suppose you expect there to be a near-term increase in implied volatility related to COVID-19.
 The straddle is one of the more popular strategies that is designed to capitalize on the expectation for higher implied volatility and a relatively large move in either direction.
 A straddle involves buying a call and a put option with the same strike price; essentially, you are looking for an increase in implied volatility.
 This strategy offers limited risk and unlimited reward, and the breakeven is either the call strike price plus premium paid or the put strike price minus premium paid.

 Look for dividends

 One pitfall that some new options traders can fall prey to is focusing solely on their expectation for the direction that an underlying stock of an option will move.
 While that is of critical importance, the potential impact of dividends upon options is another one of those nuances that it's important to be familiar with—especially when selling options.